forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Ownership, key people and the mission are often stated [in work as of 27.7.].
 The resources for the ownership are the "About" pages and wikipedia.

 > The impression here is, that on important topics such as the Ukraine-Russia-EU/NATO conflict is, what to write and/or what not to write is sometimes/frequently uniform for media conglomerates.
 Some newspapers encourage different viewpoints and the journalists have much freedom to write their own opinion while other streamline the narratives.
-Both freedom and constraints seem to occur for different ownership structures: state owned, single-person owned and multiple shareholder owned newspapers.
+Both freedom and constraints seem to occur for different ownership structures.
+State owned and single-person owned are most often associated to streamlined narratives while multiple shareholder owned news-sites tend to provide more freedom.
+Though single person owned and state owned sometimes also provide freedom to write.

 > Transparency is considered important including on
+> * the ownership including relations
-> * the 'mission'
+> * whether there is a 'mission' and if what it is
 > * whether narratives/guidelines are set for entire groups
-> * the ownership including relations.
+>

 ### Resources Ukraine